ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Introduction

 Video generation seeks to produce high-quality videos from either a given text prompt (T2V generation) or a conditional image (I2V generation) and recently, numerous effective diffusion-based video generation models have emerged~\cite{VDM, LVDM, pixeldance, modelscope, videocrafter1, videocrafter2, dynamicrafter, svd, sora, open-sora, latte, cogvideo, cogvideox, lumiere}.
 The advancement of these models has spurred interest in developing more controllable generation, particularly for controlling the movement of objects within the generated video.

 Most existing methods control objects using two-dimensional (2D) representations, such as bounding boxes~\cite{boximator,peekaboo,trailblazer,freetraj,directavideo} and trajectories composed of discrete points~\cite{dragnvwa,motionctrl,imageconductor,draganything}.
 These 2D guides specify only the spatial position of the moving object, while real-world objects move within a three-dimensional (3D) space.
-The lack of 3D information often results in unnatural video outputs, as illustrated in Figure~\ref{fig:2d_3d_traj}.
-The generated result in the first row is produced by DragAnything~\cite{draganything}, a training-based object control method that relies on 2D trajectories as input.
-While the car relatively accurately follows the provided 2D trajectory, its movement is almost entirely horizontal toward the grass, which is unrealistic.
-In the reference video, the car moves not only toward the lower-left direction but also approaches the camera, as indicated by the decreasing depth along the 3D trajectory extracted from the reference video.
-We believe this depth information helps render the car to stay on the road instead of veering off into the grass in this sample.
+The lack of 3D information often results in unnatural video outputs, as illustrated in Fig.~\ref{fig:2d_3d_traj}.
+The first row presents a result generated by DragAnything~\cite{draganything}, a training-based object control method that relies on 2D trajectories.
+Although the car relatively accurately follows the provided 2D trajectory, its movement is almost entirely horizontal toward the grass, which is unrealistic.
+In contrast, the second row shows a 3D trajectory extracted from the real-world video.
+It indicates that the car moves not only toward the lower-left direction but also approaches the camera, with depth decreasing from 16.5 to 13.5, which can explicitly guide the car to move along the road, rather than veering off into the grass.

-To this end, we propose ObjCtrl-2.5D\footnote{Our approach is termed 2.5D because, while combining a 2D trajectory with depth information produces a 3D trajectory that enables more realistic and controlled simulations of object movement in 3D space, it does not capture all aspects of 3D geometry.}, a method that significantly enhances the accuracy of object motion control in T2V generation by explicitly leveraging 3D trajectories derived from 2D trajectories and scene depth information.
-Inspired by the effectiveness of camera motion control using camera poses in vision generation, such as MotionCtrl~\cite{motionctrl} and CameraCtrl~\cite{cameractrl}, we propose to model the object movement with camera poses, which allows us to fully utilize the existing Camera Motion Control T2V (CMC-T2V) model for object motion control without any additional training.
+To more effectively leverage such valuable depth information, we propose ObjCtrl-2.5D\footnote{Our approach is termed 2.5D because, while combining a 2D trajectory with depth information produces a 3D trajectory that enables more realistic and controlled simulations of object movement in 3D space, it does not capture all aspects of 3D geometry.} to significantly enhance object motion control accuracy in T2V generation by explicitly leveraging 3D trajectories derived from 2D trajectories and scene depth information.
+Inspired by the effectiveness of camera motion control using camera poses in vision generation, such as MotionCtrl~\cite{motionctrl} and CameraCtrl~\cite{cameractrl}, we propose to model object movement with camera poses, which allows us to fully utilize the existing Camera Motion Control T2V (CMC-T2V) model for object motion control without additional training.